173TECH/sayn/docs/tasks/python.md

 ### Logging for Python tasks with the SAYN API

 In order to log for Python tasks, you should use the SAYN API.
 It can be accessed through the `self.logger` attribute on the task.
-Please see below it's available methods:

-::: sayn.utils.ui.UI
-    selection:
-      members:
-        - debug
-        - info
-        - warning
-        - error
+It has the following methods:

+* `self.logger.print(self, text)`: print to console.
+* `self.logger.debug(self, text)`: debug log to console and file.
+* `self.logger.info(self, text)`: info log to console and file.
+* `self.logger.warning(self, text)`: warning log to console and file.
+* `self.logger.error(self, text)`: error log to console and file.